jfpoilpret/fast-arduino-lib/dox/tutorial.md

 As you probably know, Atmel AVR MCU (and Arduino boards that embed them) are much constrained in code and data size, hence we could say that "every byte counts".
 In the table ablove, one easily sees that Arduino API comes cluttered with lots of code and data, even if you don't need it; on the other hand, FastArduino is highly optimized and will produce code only for what you **do** use.

+### LED Chaser example ###

 Now `gpio.h` has more API than just `gpio::FastPin` and `gpio::FastPinType`; it also includes `gpio::FastPort` and `gpio::FastMaskedPort` that allow to manipulate several pins at a time, as long as these pis belong to the same Port of the MCU.
-This allows size and speed optimizations when having to deal with a group of related pins, e.g. if you want to implement a LED chasing project.
+This allows size and speed optimizations when having to deal with a group of related pins, e.g. if you want to implement a LED chaser project.

 With FastArduino, here is a program showing how you could implement a simple 8 LED chaser on UNO:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}